 A rare and coveted path for LA Theater.

-The Braid opened with an initial production of Not That Jewish, our commissioned one-woman show by Monica Piper, an artist-in-residence.
-The show played to sold-out audiences, 3-4 nights a week for sixteen months, earning a nomination from the Los Angeles Drama Critics Circle for the best solo performance in 2015.
-Due to its resounding success, Not That Jewish opened off-Broadway at New World Stages in October 2016 for 200 performances.
+The Braid opens with an initial production of Not That Jewish, our commissioned one-woman show by Emmy Award-winning Monica Piper, an artist-in-residence.
+The show plays to sold-out audiences, 3-4 nights a week for sixteen months, earning a nomination from the Los Angeles Drama Critics Circle for the best solo performance in 2015.
+Due to its resounding success, Not That Jewish opens off-Broadway at New World Stages in October 2016 for 200 performances.

 WHAT’S IN A NAME?